Non-Orthogonal Tensor Diagonalization: Introduction

-This paper is organized as follows: Section 2 presents the basic principles of the tensor diagonalization and shows its connection to CP decomposition as well as the block-term decomposition.
-In Section 3, an iterative algorithm is proposed to perform the diagonalization, either in the real or complex domains.
-Section 4 presents perturbation analysis of the algorithm.
-Section 5 deals with estimating a block structure of the tensor.
-Section 6 presents some numerical examples and applications, and Section 7 concludes the paper.
+The paper is organized as follows: Section 2 presents the basic principles of tensor diagonalization and shows its connection to CP decomposition.
+In Section 3, iterative algorithms are proposed to perform the three-sided and two-sided symmetric and nonsymmetric diagonalization, either in the real or complex domain.
+In section 4, new algorithms for joint block diagonalization and block-term decomposition are developed.
+Section 5 presents some numerical examples, and Section 6 concludes the paper.